philculling/README_Generator/README.md

 Complete the github rendering which also has to include a link.

 Work out how to complete the table of contents that will contain internal links to the corresponding section of the README.
+One way might be to REMOVE it from the prompt questions in node. js, but keep it in what is to be rendered to the markdown file, and then set up links from within the markdown file.

 Continue the rendering code.

 Read about how to submit a video.

 Finish the rendering code.

+See if you can work out how to make the correct README update!

 Do the actual README (this one).